Inuit: Canada

 Included in the population of Newfoundland and Labrador outside of Inuit Nunangat is the unrecognized Inuit territory of NunatuKavut where about 6,000 NunatuKavummiut (formerly known as "Labrador-metis") reside in southern Labrador.
-The numbers are not projected to rise in any significant way because of the enrollment requirements, which require proof Inuit ancestry and demonstrated connection with NunatuKavut society.
+The numbers are not projected to rise in any significant way because of the enrollment requirements, which require proof of Inuit ancestry and demonstrated connection with NunatuKavut society.